Cape May, New Jersey: Local government

 Effective July 1, 2004, Cape May switched to a Council-Manager form of government under the Faulkner Act, after having used Plan A of the Faulkner Act Small Municipality form since 1995.
 The city is one of 42 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the Mayor and the four-member City Council, with all positions elected at-large to four-year terms of office on a non-partisan basis as part of the November general election in even-numbered years.
 The Mayor is elected directly by the voters.
 The Borough Council is elected to serve four-year terms on a staggered basis, with three seats coming up for election together and then the mayor and the fourth council seat up for vote together two years later.
 Following the 2004 elections, the first under the new form of government, lots were drawn to determine which of the newly elected members would serve a four-year term, with the other three serving two-year terms.
 A city manager is responsible for the city's executive functions, managing Cape May's activities and operation.
 Voters approved a November 2010 referendum to shift the city's elections from May to November, with city officials estimating that the change would save $30,000 in costs that had been associated with each May election.

 In March 2015, Councilman Jerry Inderwies Jr. resigned to protest what he called a "witch hunt" against the police chief.
 In the November 2015 general election, Roger Furlin was elected to fill the balance of the council seat vacated by Inderwies.

 In January 2021, the city council selected Lorraine Baldwin to fill the council seat expiring in 2022 that had been held by Zachary Mullock until he resigned to take office as mayor.
 Baldwin served on an interim basis until the November 2021 general election, when voters chose her to serve the balance of the term of office.
 Also in January 2021, Michael Voll was appointed to City Manager.

 In November 2021, the city council appointed Michael Yeager to fill the seat expiring in December 2021 that had been held by Christopher Bezaire until he resigned after pleading guilty earlier that month to charges that he had engaged in stalking an ex-girlfriend and that he had been in contempt of court.

-As of 2023, the Mayor of Cape May City is Zachary Mullock, whose term of office ends December 31, 2024.
-Other members of the Cape May City Council are Deputy Mayor Lorraine M. Baldwin (2026), Maureen K. McDade (2026), Shaine P. Meier (2026) and Michael Yeager (2024; elected to fill an unexpired term).
+As of 2025, the Mayor of Cape May City is Zachary Mullock, whose term of office ends December 31, 2028.
+Other members of the Cape May City Council are Deputy Mayor Maureen K. McDade (2026), Lorraine M. Baldwin (2026), Shaine P. Meier (2026), and Steve Bodnar (2028).